Where You Can Park Your Vehicle in Whitehorse

 Unrestricted On-Street Parking Areas

 Most residential streets in the City of Whitehorse have unrestricted on-street parking.
 Anyone may park in a designated parking area at any time of the day.
-However, if a vehicle has not been moved in 14 days, it may be considered to be abandoned or derelict and may be issued a fine/infringement.

 If a registered vehicle is left parked and unmoved for more than 60 days it may be towed away.
 A notice to the registered owner will be issued before any action is taken.